chris-peakin/music-library/README.md

 `npm install`

 In the command line, we also want to pull the Database Docker Image Northwind to make our container.
 We then want create the container using that image.
-The below assume we are using an M1 Mac, so `:m1` can be removed if you're not using an M1 Mac.
+The below assume we are using an M1 Mac, so `:m1` should be removed if you're not using an M1 Mac.

 `docker pull mcrcodes/northwind`